Jana Vaľová

 Jana Vaľová (born 8 July 1965) is a politician of the Slovak Republic.
 She has been a member of the National Council of the Slovak Republic, a district chairperson of the social-democratic political party Direction – Social Democracy, and Mayor of Humenné.

 Education

 Vaľová received a general certificate of secondary education from the Medzilaborce agricultural technical secondary school.
-In 2008, V received a master's degree from the Faculty of Health and Social Sciences at the University of Trnava.V roku 2022 odhalili jej milenecký vzťah s poslancom NR SR Andrejom Stančíkom.
+In 2008, V received a master's degree from the Faculty of Health and Social Sciences at the University of Trnava.
 She received a doctorate degree in social work from the St. Elizabeth University of Health and Social Sciences in Bratislava in 2010.
 She speaks both English and Russian.

 Career

 Prešov self governing region (PSR)

 In 2000, Vaľová entered politics, becoming a member and district chairperson of the Smer SD party.
 In 2005, she was elected a member of parliament in Prešov.
 Vaľová became president of the 'Committee of Culture and Ethnic Minorities'.

 In 2009, Vaľová was reelected as MP in the PSR.
 She served as vice president of the 'Committee of Culture and Ethnic Minorities'.